eoinwoods/jira-token-processor/README.md

 To use the utility:

-- Set the JIRA_USER and JIRA_PASSWORD environment variables for a user who can update the issues in the project of interest
+- Set the JIRA_USER and JIRA_PASSWORD environment variables for a user who can create, update, *and delete* the issues in the project of interest
 - Update the script to set the project name and JIRA URL at the top of the script
 - Update the script to set the set of replacements in the "replacements"